vlzware/stide/README.md

 ### CREDITS:
 - Stide uses [sqlite3](https://sqlite.org/),

-- also a static build of [libpng](http://libpng.org/pub/png/libpng.html).
+- A static build of [libpng](http://libpng.org/pub/png/libpng.html).
 The code for saving in png is mostly from [here](http://www.labbookpages.co.uk/software/imgProc/libPNG.html).

 - For the needs of libpng, stide compiles also with a static build of [zlib](http://zlib.net/).

+- Also using on windows: static build of [libdl](https://github.com/dlfcn-win32/dlfcn-win32).

 - Stide uses the stb_image and stb_image_write libraries from: [STB](https://github.com/nothings/stb/).